 Once you have decided which power of attorney is appropriate for your needs you should choose your attorneys.
 It is important to choose someone you trust.
 It could be a family member, friend or a professional, such as your solicitor.
 If you choose more than one attorney they can be appointed to work together jointly on all matters or have the authority to act individually (joint and severally).
 Our Solicitors that specialise in Lasting Powers of Attorneys can advise you on this.

-Any attorney you appoint is under a duty to act in your best interests.
+Any Attorney you appoint is under a duty to act in your best interests.

 You should consider whether you would like to impose any restrictions on what your attorney can do or to include any guidance for your attorneys.
-Examples of this may be restricting the assets your attorneys can deal with or specifying that your Lasting Powers of Attorneys can only be used once you have lost capacity, again our Solicitors can advise you further on this.
+Examples of this may be restricting the assets your attorneys can deal with or specifying that your Lasting Powers of Attorneys can only be used once you have lost capacity, again we can advise you further on this.

 You can specify people who should be notified before your attorneys can register the Lasting Power of Attorney and use it.
 This adds a layer of protection.